How to Use the Emergency SOS Shortcut on Your iPhone in iOS 11

 So adding Emergency SOS to the iPhone just makes sense.
 Apple actually teased this emergency feature in some of the iOS 10 betas.
 However, Apple eventually dropped support for it except for in India, which has been testing the service ever since.
 With iOS 11, Emergency SOS is back, and available to everyone in the US.

-If you'd like Emergency SOS activated on your iPhone, head to your Settings, then tap "Emergency SOS."
+If you'd like Emergency SOS activated on your iPhone, you don't actually have to do anything because it's already enabled.
+However, it won't automatically call emergency services after pressing the sleep/wake (aka power) button five times in a row.
+If you want to change that, head to your Settings, then tap "Emergency SOS."
 This menu looks almost identical to the one available in the Apple Watch app.

 Toggle on "Auto Call," then choose whether or not you'd like a "Countdown Sound" to play when the feature has been activated.
 This option would be a good choice for those worried they'd set Emergency SOS off by accident, but for those of us paranoid we'd want to use Emergency SOS in complete silence, it might be best to keep this option off.

-To disable Emergency SOS, it's as simple as tapping "Auto Call" once more.
+To prevent Emergency SOS from automatically calling emergency services, it's as simple as tapping "Auto Call" once more to turn it off.

 If you have a significant other or family member — even a close friend — that's worried about you, you can add them as an emergency contact in the Health app.
 This process is pretty much the same as adding emergency contacts that will show up on your Medical ID on the lock screen when someone tries to call 911 for you.